 As we can see, what determines the VAT rate is how essential the product is.
 Although in Andorra and Spain the definitions change slightly, in general the same principles are maintained and are very similar.
 Let's go now with the VAT rates in Andorra and Spain for the different types:

 |Super reduced type||0%||4%|

 In Spain there is also a huge list of excise duties Y environmental, most of them absurd and that prevent any entrepreneur from progressing.
-However, let's focus on the only three that Spain and Andorra have in common (In fact Andorra only has these three): on hydrocarbons, tobacco and alcohol.
+However, We are going to focus on the three main ones that Spain and Andorra have in common: taxes in Andorra vs Spain on fuel, tobacco and alcohol.
 Indeed, In Andorra there is no special tax on light and electricity.
 You can read more about the electricity in Andorra hereYo.